thitiphum-bluesage/assessment-tax/readme.md

 Allows admin users to configure the k-receipt (Shop to Reduce Tax) deduction limits.
 This endpoint requires basic authentication with admin credentials to ensure only authorized users can make adjustments.

+#### Authentication

+To access this endpoint, you must provide basic authentication credentials:

 - **Username**: `adminTax`
 - **Password**: `admin!`